 If you’re a Peoria resident who’s been researching dental implants as a possible tooth replacement option, you’ve probably already discovered that sometimes, getting dental implants requires some pre-surgery, first.
 One of the most common surgeries that dental implant patients require before having their implants placed is a sinus lift.
-Continue reading to learn when and why this procedure may be necessary for you.
+Associated Oral & Maxillofacial Surgeons know when and why this procedure may be necessary for you.

 About Your Sinuses

 Your sinus cavities are located in your cheekbones, just above your upper jawbones.
 If you’ve been reading up on dental implants, you know that the procedure requires titanium rods to be inserted into your jawbone tissue to fuse and create a strong bond.
 Some men and women who live in Peoria have what’s known as low sinuses.
 In this case, the titanium rod that is inserted into the jawbone tissue may occupy the sinuses, which is something our doctors definitely want to avoid.
 For these patients, a sinus lift is required before dental implants being placed.